gotthardp/lorawan-server/doc/WebSockets.md

 ## Keep-alive

-By default, the WebSocket connection will be closed if the client sends no data for 1 hour.
+By default, the WebSocket connection will be closed if the client (e.g. your web browser) sends for 1 hour no data back to the server.
 This is to avoid stale connections.

 To keep the connection open for a longer time:
- * You can adjust the `{websocket_timeout, 360000}` configuration parameter to a higher value (in milliseconds), or even to `infinity`.
+ * You can adjust the `{websocket_timeout, 360000}` configuration parameter to a higher value (in milliseconds).
+ * You can even set `{websocket_timeout, infinity}` to disable the session expiration.
  * Or the client (browser) needs to keep sending **ping** frames.

 The **ping** frames may not be enabled by default.
 To enable **ping** frames in Firefox,